maxpolaczuk/RapML/README.md

 # RapML
-Compiles a rap lines dataset.
+Compiles a rap lines dataset - dataset scraped from rapgenius and built using scripts in "Data" folder.
 Uses seq2seq LSTM to generate **fire bars** after being given an input line of rap lyrics.

 The model is trained by feeding one line of lyrics as inputs, with a matching output sentence that is ideally, on-topic & rhymes.